PandaBun138/SOLID-Jazz-website/README.md

 - I- Inspirations to the world
 - D- Dedicated to perform to the community

-We provide service to our community through our many performances throughout the year!
+We provide service to our community with our many performances throughout the year!
 We perform at school concerts, talent show, and the annual district jazz festival at Artesia High School.